-- 2.7.25.
-If, during a home consultation, the claimant provides further evidence that they want to be considered, HPs should inform the claimant that this will need to be taken away and used to inform advice to the Department but will be returned back to them once used. - 2.7.26.
+- 2.7.26.
+If, during a home consultation, the claimant provides further evidence that they want to be considered, HPs should inform the claimant that this will need to be taken away and used to inform advice to the Department but will be returned back to them once used. - 2.7.27.
 If claimants refuse to allow the evidence to be removed from their presence, the HP should take sufficient details of the evidence that will allow them to use it when providing advice to the Department.
-This should be recorded in the assessment report (or via the PIP Assessment Tool once it is available).
+This should be recorded in the assessment report or via the PIP Assessment Tool.